servo/book/src/architecture/servodriver.md

 ## Servo’s webdriver implementation

-There are three main components to this implementation—the server handler, the script handler, and the input handler.
+There are three main components to this implementation: the server handler, the script handler, and the input handler.

 ### Server handler